oskar2517/microhaskell/README.md

 # Micro Haskell

 Micro Haskell is an interpreter for a small subset of the Haskell programming language.
-It is designed around an immediate representation rooted in the principles of the lambda calculus.
+It is designed around an intermediate representation rooted in the principles of the lambda calculus.
 This project serves both as a practical tool for experimenting with functional programming constructs and as an educational platform for studying the theoretical concepts of Haskell and functional languages more broadly.

 ## Features